farahmalik11/project-2/.ipynb_checkpoints/Farah_Malik_Proj2_README-checkpoint.md

 - These scores were then ranked into quintiles (Bottom average scores were in Quintile 1 and recieved a rank of 1, Top average scores were in Quintile 5 and recieved a rank of 5), these ranks were merged into the larger data by neighborhood, and all ranks were added together to create a neighbhorhood score and used in the model to account for location desirability and its impact on Sale Price.

 #### 4. Data Modeling
-Once our data was completed cleaned, manipulated, and features were engineered, data modeling took place.
-In this step, all features from the data exploration were trialed and tested in a multiple linear regression model and R^2s and RMSE's were recorded.
+Once our data was completely cleaned, manipulated, and features were engineered, data modeling took place by taking a train_test_split (75% training data, and 25% testing data _within_ the training.csv dataset).
+In the modeling step, all features from the data exploration were trialed and tested in a multiple linear regression model and R^2s and RMSE's were recorded.
 Variables were added and ommitted until the model began to become more robust.

 One model was predicting on non-log-transformed Sale Price, whilst another was testing on log-transformed Sale Price.
 The log-transformed version was yielding a better model (higher R^2 and lower RMSE) than the non-log-transformed version, therefore the log-tranformed version was ultimately used.